GaryOderNichts/slccmpt-fixer/README.md

 There are already other methods (for Example with wupserver) but this is probably the easiest

 ## TODO
-- haxchi support (freezes console for me when implemented)

 ## Disclaimer
 I am not responsible for any additional bricks.
 This is still in early development and I am not an expirienced Wii U developer.